coick4698/garbage_classification/README.md

 ## 📄 Tools
 - Google Colab as Editor
-- Python, PyTorch, scikit-learn, TensorFlow for research and experiment
+- Python, PyTorch, scikit-learn for research and experiment
 - Jupyter Notebook, Matplotlib for visualisation
 - Overleaf (LaTeX) for research paper